Mosaicism in Seraphim

 Notes for Judges: Foot, Eye, and Condition are all to be judged during handling; all other qualities are to be observed in the show cage.
 Some eye faults can only be seen during handling; the foot should be closely evaluated for feather nubs indicating the toes are not bare; the body must be felt for physical condition and feathers must be inspected for lice, holes, and dirt.
 Stress can alter the stance, feather tightness, and overall appearance of the bird, so they must be observed in a calm state in the show cage before handling in order to form an accurate impression of the bird’s actual quality.
 The back may arch in a stressed bird; the head may become boxy in a stressed bird; the peak may lower and become twisted or tufted in a stressed bird; a mane break may appear in a stressed bird.
 If a bird is stressed the Judge should come back to it once it has settled.

-Written by Anya Ellis and David Coster
+Revisions by Anya Ellis and David Coster

 The SCI at Des Moines 2016

-By David Coster
+By David Coster, SCI Manager

+The Des Moines fairgrounds was the location for the SCI’s third regional/national club meet in December 2016.
+Anya Ellis, the creator of Seraphim, flew in from Connecticut to judge.
 There were twenty Seraphim at the show, eleven of which managed to make it to the ranking of “Highly Superior”.

 20161210_121538